All Children - All Families: Staff Advocates

 - Supporting an agency’s efforts to provide LGBTQ inclusive and affirming services is the most integral part of this role.
-This can include advocating for an LGBTQ client navigating the various services an agency offers, compiling comprehensive resources for staff, organizing efforts for continuing education on best practices for working with LGBTQ clients, leading the agency's efforts towards All Children - All Families Leader status and subsequent Leader renewal, etc.
+This can include advocating for an LGBTQ client navigating the various services an agency offers, compiling comprehensive resources for staff, organizing efforts for continuing education on best practices for working with LGBTQ clients, leading the agency's All Children - All Families efforts, etc.

 - Staff advocates’ external focus is on helping LGBTQ clients and colleagues access services and resources available outside of the agency.